-In this work, we present effective quantization approaches for compressing the deep neural networks (DNNs).
+In this work, we present effective quantization schemes called DP-Nets for the compression and acceleration of deep neural networks (DNNs).
 A key ingredient is a novel dynamic programming (DP) based algorithm to obtain the optimal solution of scalar K-means clustering.
 Based on the approaches with regularization and quantization function, two weight quantization approaches called DPR and DPQ for compressing normal DNNs are proposed respectively.
-Experiments show that they produce models with higher inference accuracy than recently proposed counterparts while achieving same or larger compression.
+Accordingly, a technique based on DP-Nets for inference acceleration is presented.
+Experiments show that DP-Nets produce models with higher inference accuracy than recently proposed counterparts while achieving same or larger compression.
 They are also extended for compressing robust DNNs, and the relevant experiments show 16X compression of the robust ResNet-18 model with less than 3% accuracy drop on both natural and adversarial examples.
+The experiments with FPGA demonstrate that the technique for inference acceleration brings over 5X speedup on matrix-vector multiplication.